HomeArticle

 Jassy's Memo

-Employees Read Another Meaning
+Employees Read a Hidden Meaning

 Amazon's push for AI is obvious.
 According to reports, the company has set an internal goal: over 80% of developers must use AI tools every week, and an internal leaderboard has been launched to track each person's token consumption.